HiPERCAM/hipercam/docs/telescope.rst

 Plotting defects during target acquisition
 ==========================================

-It is **strongly** recommended that you plot CCD defects during acquisition.
+**IT IS STRONGLY RECOMMENDED THAT YOU PLOT CCD DEFECTS DURING ACQUISITION!**.
 We have created :ref:`defect files <defect_files>` for each camera for this purpose from flat-field and bias frames, but it's never a bad idea to look for changes.
 Flat-field defects in particular can often be hard to see, during acquistion, especially if the sky is dark.
-Plotting them can help you avoid the worst defects which you only later discover during reduction, when it is too late.
+Plotting them can help you avoid the worst defects which you might only otherwise discover during reduction, by which time it is too late.
+Check defects near your target and the comparisons in all CCDs.  |nrtplot|, which allows zooming and panning (in contrast to |rtplot|) is particularly useful for such checking.

 Getting reduction going
 =======================